Carpal Tunnel Syndrome Specialist

 Carpal Tunnel Syndrome Specialist - Jupiter, FL

-The Orthopaedic Institute is now accepting new patients who have had a nerve conduction study(NCS) or EMG and have been diagnosed with carpel tunnel from your PCP.
+The Orthopaedic Institute (Formerly Palm Beach Hand to Shoulder) is now accepting new patients who have had a nerve conduction study(NCS) or EMG and have been diagnosed with carpel tunnel from your PCP.
 I have put this information together with the patient scheduled for carpal tunnel release in mind.
 Please review carefully to ensure the best possible outcome.

 Please review the information below regarding your scheduled surgery: